zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 "When the great horror exposure is arising": "When the exposure of desire, the exposure of some, the exposure of seeing, and the exposure of ignorance are arising, being produced, being born, being born, and being presented.
-The great horror”, the horror in life, the horror in the old, the horror in the sickness, and the horror in the death.”
+The great horror", the horror in life, the horror in the old, the horror in the sickness, and the horror in the death."
 For when the great horror is exposed.

 "To those tortured by aging and death": "To those who are exposed to, tortured, combined, and possessed by aging; to those who are contacted, tortured,